qin-andrew123/WashUHackathon2022/README.md

 # WashUHackathon2022

 ## Where to Download Game
-Follow the Sync.com link.
-If that doesn't work download the files and in Unity create a new build
+Download the files and in Unity create a new build

 ## Controls
 WASD or Arrow keys to move